 Scholarly Commons Citation

 Diamond, Michael R., "Community Lawyering: Revisiting the Old Neighborhood" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 420.
+420.